 – William Hartston, Express

-Looking ahead, 2016-17 brings a number of key firsts.
-Camarena launches the season with his house debut at London’s Royal Opera House, singing Almaviva in Il barbiere di Siviglia, before reprising the Rossini role at the Met and Zurich Opera.
-At Barcelona’s Gran Teatre del Liceu, he gives his first performances as the Duke of Mantua in Verdi’s Rigoletto, besides singing Tonio in Donizetti’s La fille du régiment.
-He makes his house debut at Spain’s Opera Bilbao as Don Ramiro, which is also the vehicle for his return to the Bavarian State Opera, and makes house role debuts as Lord Arturo Talbo in Bellini’s I puritani at the Met and in Andreas Homoki’s recently premiered production for Zurich Opera.
-While in Zurich, he makes his recital debut on the house’s main stage, where recital partner Ángel Rodríguez joins him for a pairing of Donizetti and Rossini arias with Mexican song.
-Bookending the season in concert at two New York events, he appears on a star-studded roster of singers at Carnegie Hall for the Richard Tucker Music Foundation’s annual gala, and joins such luminaries as Plácido Domingo for the Met’s 50th Anniversary Gala, which celebrates half a century in the company’s present home.
+In 2017-18 Javier Camarena sang his debut at the LA Opera as Nadir in Bizet’s Les pêcheurs de perles, followed by his role debut as Fernando (La Favorite) and as Edgardo (Lucia di Lammermoor) at Madrid’s Teatro Real.
+He then returned to the Metropolitan Opera for his role debut as Idreno in Rossini’s Semiramide.
+2016-17 also brought a number of key firsts: Camarena launched the season with his house debut at London’s Royal Opera House, singing Almaviva in Il barbiere di Siviglia, before reprising the Rossini role at the MET and Zurich Opera.
+At Barcelona’s Gran Teatre del Liceu, he gave his first performances as the Duke of Mantua in Verdi’s Rigoletto.
+He made his house debut at Spain’s Opera Bilbao as Don Ramiro, and made further house role debuts as Lord Arturo Talbo in Bellini’s I puritani at the MET and in Andreas Homoki’s production for the Zurich Opera.
+While in Zurich, he gave his recital debut on the house’s main stage, where recital partner Ángel Rodríguez joined him for a pairing of Donizetti and Rossini arias with Mexican song.

-Last season’s homecoming at Mexico City’s Palacio de Bellas Artes, for his role debut as Talbo in a new production of I puritani, made headlines, selling out all five performances; he subsequently revisited the role at Teatro Real Madrid.
+Past seasons saw his homecoming at Mexico City’s Palacio de Bellas Artes, for his role debut as Talbo in a new production of I puritani, he made headlines, selling out all five performances.
 At the Zurich Opera, he gave his first performances as the Conte di Libenskof in a new staging of Rossini’s Il viaggio a Reims, and reprised both his star turn as Ernesto and his portrayal of Fenton in the company’s season-opening production of Verdi’s Falstaff.
-He sang Almaviva for returns to the Bavarian State Opera and Vienna State Opera, where his appearance in a new treatment of Il barbiere di Siviglia streamed live to audiences around the world.
-With a program of Beethoven, Liszt, and Tosti, he made recital debuts at Chicago’s Harris Theater and Washington’s Kennedy Center in company with Ángel Rodríguez, who also joined him for the prestigious Rosenblatt Recital Series at London’s Wigmore Hall.
+He sang Almaviva and returned to the Bavarian State Opera and Vienna State Opera, where his appearance in a new treatment of Il barbiere di Siviglia streamed live to audiences around the world.
+With a program of Beethoven, Liszt and Tosti, he made recital debuts at Chicago’s Harris Theater and Washington’s Kennedy Center in company with Ángel Rodríguez, who also joined him for the prestigious Rosenblatt Recital Series at London’s Wigmore Hall.